HOW TO GET GIGS

 Negatives

 Many cruise ship musicians have been coerced into doing other tasks on the ship.
-There have been reports that this can include wearing life jackets and pointing at exists during safety demonstrations, helping passengers when they are lost and even transferring disabled passengers onto the ship.
+There have been reports that this can include wearing life jackets and pointing at exits during safety demonstrations, helping passengers when they are lost and even transferring disabled passengers onto the ship.

 A big thing to beware of is cabin fever.
 Musicians will usually be required to perform in the late afternoon/evenings.
 This leaves a considerable amount of free time (anything up to 10 hours) during the day to fill.
+If utilised wisely, this could be used to learn a new language or practice your music theory.
+However, cabin fever and boredom can easily set in for those who do not keep themselves busy!

 That said, this does not mean that the work itself is not demanding.
 Contracts vary, but you may be asked to perform anything up to 4 sets of 45 minutes a night, 6 nights a week!

 Some companies choose to save money on their entertainment costs, by breaking bands down to an acoustic or instrumental performance earlier (usually over dinner), followed by a full band party set later on.
+This can be particularly hard on vocalists, and cruise bands will require as many of their members to have lead vocal ability as possible.

 flight cases